scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 ==========

 Codebraid provides a unique and powerful combination of features for executing code embedded in Pandoc Markdown documents.

+* Both code blocks and inline code can be executed.

+* Code blocks are not required to contain complete units of code, like a complete loop or function definition.

+* A single document can use multiple languages and multiple independent sessions per language.
+Any language can share a session between multiple code chunks.
+Independent computations can be divided into separate sessions and only re-executed when necessary.

+* Code can be executed with the built-in system, or with Jupyter kernels which provide rich output such as plots.

-A single document can contain multiple languages and multiple independent sessions per language.
-Any combination of Markdown source, code, stdout, and stderr can be displayed.
-It is easy to reuse code and output elsewhere in a document, or include all or part of an external file.
-Because only standard Pandoc Markdown syntax is used, all Markdown parsing and document conversion can be delegated to Pandoc.
+* A code chunk can display any combination of its Markdown source, code, stdout, stderr, and rich output.

+* It is easy to reuse code and its output programmatically with the paste functionality.
+It is also possible to include all or part of an external source file for display or execution.

+* Because only standard Pandoc Markdown syntax is used, all Markdown parsing and document conversion can be delegated to Pandoc, and there are no issues with preprocessors that do not fully support Markdown syntax.

 There are several logical avenues for further development.
-One of the original motivations for creating Codebraid was to build on my previous work with PythonTeX :cite:`Poore2015` to create a code execution system that could be used with multiple markup languages.
+One of the original motivations for creating Codebraid was to build on my previous work with PythonTeX :cite:`Poore2015` to create a program that could be used with multiple markup languages.
 While Codebraid has focused thus far on Pandoc Markdown, little of it is actually Markdown-specific.
 It should be possible to work with other markup languages supported by Pandoc, such as